johnasbaghi/argocd-vault-plugin-demo/argocd/README.md

 http://172.18.255.1:8200/ui/vault/auth

-Note: default token is root
+Note: The default token is root